mw861798/Daedalus/README.md

 # Daedalus
-Daedalus constructs wings for his son, Icarus, after a Roman relief in the Villa Albani, Rome (Meyers Konversationslexikon, 1888).
+"Daedalus constructs wings for his son, Icarus, after a Roman relief in the Villa Albani, Rome (Meyers Konversationslexikon, 1888)."

+Daedalus is a .NET bot for EVE Online.
+It requires the InnerSpace and the InnerSpace extension ISXEVE.